 Great Lesson For All Of Us - The Attitudes Of King Solomon.

-Contrary to the world's wisdom which the mostly brings regrets and sufferings no matter how hard we try to do our best, in the book of Proverbs we are supplied with the wisdom to lead our lives so that all our ways bring peace, joy, happiness, prosperity and long life.
+Contrary to the world's wisdom which mostly brings regrets and sufferings no matter how hard we try to do our best, in the book of Proverbs we are supplied with the wisdom to lead our lives so that all our ways bring peace, joy, happiness, prosperity and long life.

-If a young person follows the teaching and advices given in the book Proverbs, takes to heart Solomon's mistakes, I can fully assure you that all will go well with him or her no matter what.
+If a young person follows the teaching and advice given in the book Proverbs, takes to heart Solomon's mistakes, I can fully assure you that all will go well with him or her no matter what.

 The book of Proverbs are written by Solomon who become the king of Israel in approximately 967 B.C.E.
 His kingdom extended from the Euphrates River in the north to Egypt in the south.
 Solomon was the son of King David and Bathsheba, and third king over Israel (first was Soul, second was David Solomon's father).
-Although Solomon was young when did start reign as a king, he soon became known for his wisdom and wealth.
-For when God appeared to Solomon for a first time, He said to him:
+Although Solomon was young when did start to reign as a king, he soon became known for his wisdom and wealth.
+For when God appeared to Solomon for the first time, He said to him:

 "Ask what I shall give you."
 Solomon answered God, "You have shown great kindness to David my father and have made me king in his place.
 Now, LORD God, let Your promise to my father David be confirmed, for You have made me king over a people who are as numerous as the dust of the earth.
-Give me wisdom and knowledge, that I may lead this people, for who is able to govern this great people of Yours?"
+Give me wisdom and knowledge, that I may lead these people, for who is able to govern these great people of Yours?"
 God said to Solomon, "Since this is your heart's desire and you have not asked for wealth, possessions or honor, nor for the death of your enemies, and since you have not asked for a long life but for wisdom and knowledge to govern My people over whom I have made you king, therefore wisdom and knowledge will be given you.
 And I will also give you wealth, possessions and honor, such as no king who was before you ever had and none after you will have."
 Then Solomon went to Jerusalem from the high place at Gibeon, from before the tent of meeting.
 And he reigned over Israel" (2 Chronicles 1:7-13; 1 Kings 3:5).